stephlj/Traces/README.md

 The general outline of the analysis workflow is: (1) Calculate a map that correlates pixels in the acceptor channel image to pixels in the donor channel image, as these will never be perfectly aligned in an smFRET setup.
 Or, load an old one.
 (2) Find fluorescent spots in a movie or set of movies, calculate intensity-versus-time traces for each spot, and then allow the user to save good traces for downstream analyses.

+Traces also includes code for downstream analyses of FRET-versus-time trajectories, based on fitting hidden Markov models (HMMs) with Gaussian emissions to the data to quantify "dwells" or "pauses".
+We have also developed a companion package called [Slopey](https://github.com/stephlj/slopey) for quantifying fast, non-instantaneous transitions between dwells.

 More information (including detailed derivations of, for example, the channel mapping linear algebra) can be found in the manual that accompanies this repository.

 Please [open an issue](http://www.youtube.com/watch?v=TJlYiMp8FuY) if you find bugs in Traces.